stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Participants should be at least one, maximum 3 so that the group stays manageable.

 - **Project scope**:
-   * Our team will implement this project on the streets of Innsbruck, handing out the _Alef bible discovery_ invitation as a follow up to the encounters that we already have.
+   * Our team will implement this project on:
+      - the streets of Innsbruck, handing out the _Alef bible discovery_ invitation as a follow up to the encounters that we already have.
+      - with people we know from our private-life or church-life.
    * Yet, the reach of this concept can be even greater as the framework presented here: the Alef Bible-discovery outline, the structure of the meetings, the material (mini Gospel of John), and the invitation itself can be used by any _saint_ as an evangelistic invitation to any _lost_ to **"Come and See"** [(John 1:39,46)](https://my.bible.com/bible/59/JHN.1.39,46).
    The _Alef bible discovery_ is just an invitation with pre-selected content for any _saint_ to discover the bible with any _lost_.
    Every _saint_ can rely on the guidance of the _Holy Spirit_ to discover the bible with any _lost_.